ShahinKhalkhali/Python-Training/README.md

 1) B A S I C S

+Print
+Prints a string into the console.

+## print("Hello World")

+Input
+Prints a string into the console, and asks the user for a string input.

+## input("What's your name")

 2) D A T A T Y P E S

 3) M A T H S